 The Engage graduate-level seminar course at the University of Washington teaches emerging scientists to effectively communicate through development of a seminar on their own research for a general audience.
 The course themes include storytelling, audience consideration, and public speaking while incorporating lessons and tools from a variety of sources: improvisational games, group discussion and feedback, and, most importantly, practice.
-After completion of the course, students give their presentations at a public venue (currently hosted by Town Hall Seattle as the “UW Science Now: From Mountains to Molecules” series.)
+After completion of the course, students give their presentations at a public venue (currently hosted by Town Hall Seattle as the “UW Science Now” series.)

 The 3-credit course housed in the College of the Environment meets once per week for approximately 3 hours.
 The next course will be offered in winter quarter 2015.
 Please subscribe to our blog for future announcements.

 Several of the Engage directors have published the curriculum used in the seminar course, and have made a PDF of this curriculum available to anyone.
 Please email us at firstname.lastname@example.org for a copy.

 Highly Recommended Books

 Dean, Cornelia.
 Am I Making Myself Clear?
 A Scientists Guide to Talk to the Public.
 Cambridge: Harvard University Press, 2009.